spsquared/SPARK_Future-Engineers_2023/COD.md

 We find the "height" of the walls, which is the distance between the top edge and bottom edge.
 This is useful because we can find the distance to any point on the wall if we know the height.
 The algorithm to do this will be explained in [Merge Contours & Wall Lines](#merge-contours--wall-lines).

 The edges image is cropped to remove areas on the top and bottom of the image.
 The left camera is slightly tilted, so some areas of the left image get set to 0. `numpy.argmax` will find the index of the largest element in each subarray of the image.
 However, because the image only contains values of 0 and 255, `numpy.argmax` will return the first value that is 255.
-If no 255 values are found, `numpy.argmax` returns 0, which is a problem.
+If no 255 values are found, `numpy.​argmax` returns 0, which is a problem.
 To fix this, an array filled with a value of 255 is stacked to the end of the image using `numpy.hstack`.

 ### Finding Contours